pnp/sp-dev-fx-property-controls/docs/documentation/docs/guides/migrate-from-v1.md

 Also, we've bumped up React and Fluent UI versions used in the library.
 It means you will need to update `package.json` file in your SPFx projects.

 The below guide is an overview of what it takes to migrate from v1 to v2.
-If we missed something, please let us know in the issues list so we can update the guide.
+If we missed something, please let us know in the issues list, so we can update the guide.
 Thanks!

 ## v2 Supports SharePoint Online Only